roryashfordbentley/Wordpress-Bem-Menu/README.md

 ## Usage

+First you need to register a nav menu in your themes `functions.php` file.

+`register_nav_menu('my_menu', 'primary site menu');`

-First you need to create a menu in wp-admin and make sure it is assigned a theme location.
+You also need to create a menu in wp-admin and make sure it is assigned a theme location that matches your registered nav menu above.

 Then insert the following function into your theme.
 The first argument is the theme location (as defined in wp-admin) and the second argument is the class prefix you would like to use for this particular menu.
 The class prefix will be applied to the menu `<ul>` and every child `<li>` as the 'block'.
 The third optional argument accepts either an `array()` or a `string`.

 ```php
 <?php bem_menu('menu_location', 'my-menu', 'my-menu--my-modifier'); ?>